-With a huge bump in megapixels, processing power and build quality, the X-Pro 2 is not just better than original X-Pro 1, but it’s one of the best camera Fujifilm has built to date.
+With a huge bump in megapixels, processing power, and build quality, the X-Pro 2 is not just better than the original X-Pro 1 but is one of the best cameras Fujifilm has built.

-Doing a camera review and being completely objective is something that is extremely difficult.
+It’s extremely difficult to do a camera review and be completely objective.
 Some reviewers will focus on some aspects of a camera while ignoring others.
-It’s fine when smaller independent bloggers do this since it’s fun seeing their opinion, like Steve Huff for example.
-But large sites, like DPreview or even TheCameraStore, will often cast a negative light on a camera and influence customer buying decisions while not giving credit to or maybe not even understanding the design philosophy of a camera.
+It’s fine when smaller independent bloggers like Steve Huff do this since it’s fun seeing their opinions.
+However, large sites, like DPreview or even TheCameraStore, will often cast a negative light on a camera and influence customer buying decisions while not giving credit to or maybe not even understanding the design philosophy of a camera.

-The problem is, many of these reviewer use DSLRs to set the standard, then rate everything else down from that, while ignoring other important features like size, weight and flexibility.
+The problem is that many of these reviewers use DSLRs to set the standard and then rate everything else down, ignoring other important features like size, weight, and flexibility.

-In this review I want to isolate what’s important for actual photographers and highlight the pros and cons of these features, so hopefully you can get little idea of what it might be like to use this camera on a regular basis.
-I believe the Fujifilm X-Pro 2 is one of the greatest mirrorless cameras yet, not because of its specs, but because I just have so much fun using it!
-Of course, that is, if you like the rangefinder and aren’t afraid to fork out some cash.
+In this review, I want to isolate what’s important for actual photographers and highlight the pros and cons of these features so that you can get a little idea of what it might be like to use this camera regularly.
+I believe the Fujifilm X-Pro 2 is one of the greatest mirrorless cameras yet, not because of its specs but because I have so much fun using it!
+Of course, if you like the rangefinder and aren’t afraid to fork out some cash.

 I’ll be updating this review regularly since there are new things I learn about it regularly.